stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Setting up a virtual development environment.md

 3. You'll find your directory mounted at `~/utm`.
 If you run into file ownership related issues, check your macOS user id (with the `id -u` command).
 If it isn't `501`, update the `bindfs` fstab rule accordingly and reboot again.

 You're now ready to begin setting up a SwiftCrossUI development environment inside your Linux VM.
-Head over to <doc:Setting-up-development-environments> to continue.
+Head over to <doc:Setting-up-a-development-environment> to continue.

 <!-- ## Creating VMs on Linux hosts (Gnome Boxes) -->